Last updated on January 6th, 2026 at 06:57 am

 Common Causes of Family Feud

 Family tension rarely comes from one moment.
-It builds through repeated misunderstandings, unmet needs, and emotional reactions shaped by history, roles, and expectations inside the home and extended family system.
+It builds through repeated misunderstandings, unmet needs, and emotional reactions shaped by history, roles, and expectations inside your home and extended family system.

 Communication Breakdown